dcunited001/dcunited001.github.io/_posts/2016-04-12-the-nature-of-space-time-and-information-implies-universal-language.md

 ![Cost of Genome](/img/posts/2016-04-10-the-nature-of-space-time-and-information-implies-universal-language/genome-cost.jpg)

 What if it weren't just cheap and fast to sequence human genome data, but to datamine it as well.
 Multiple sequence alignment would be trivially fast.
+Evolutional divergence of exons between species?
+Easy.
+Between specimans or patients in an experiment?
+Easy.
+Account for deviations in lab data resulting from individual mutations in lab specimans?
+Easy.
+Datamining for truly personalized medicine?
+Easy.
+Correlating minor patient variations in key genes to patient treatment outcomes?
+All easy.
+If and only if there is a better algorithm for sequence alignment.

 That's what I imagine may be possible with this algorithm.
 The design I'm planning could also be matched up against an intractable problem.
 Who knows.